Cosmic-Infinity/split-it-all/README.md

 ## Released Packages

 **NOTE:** I feel like I need to say it every time, but Windows likes to flag almost everything I write as virus.
 No, I am not a malware author.
 The code is open for you to inspect.
 Yes, it is a false positive.
-Yes, it's probably because I don't have a digital certificate.

 The package present in the release contains all the scripts in a runnable format, i.e. as `.exe` or `.bat`.
 > ***`width.exe` has hard coded size of horizontal split set to 960 pixel***